 - All transfers

 As our travel in Vietnam ends, we fly to Siem Reap, a town within the boundaries of the ancient city of Angkor, Cambodia.
-After arriving in the afternoon, we'll embark on a brief orientation walk featuring a stroll through the Royal Gardens.
-Then, we'll visit a typical home and take an ox-cart ride.
+After settling in to our hotel, we'll embark on a brief orientation walk featuring a stroll through the Royal Gardens.

-This evening, we head to a local restaurant for dinner, returning to our hotel via remorque, or motorized rickshaw (also called a tuk-tuk).
+This evening, we head to a local restaurant for dinner, returning to our hotel via remok, or motorized rickshaw (also called a tuk-tuk).

 After an early breakfast, we’ll set off for an included cruise of Tonle Sap Lake, where we’ll have the opportunity to glimpse a bit of the life of Cambodia’s people.
 We’ll glide by thatched-roof houses on hollow bamboo poles, small markets, jewelry shops, and even a floating beauty parlor.
 Commerce goes on all across the water—women selling fruits and vegetables from a sampan, a skiff full of firewood, and fishermen selling their catch.
 The people who live on the water have tied their lives to the lake’s cycles, and are constantly on the move as the water level rises or recedes throughout the year.